 Remove from pan and tent lightly with foil on a plate and rest for 5-8 minutes before cutting.

 ⏰How long to cook filet mignon

-The total cooking time for medium-rare with a 400° oven is about 9-11 minutes—about 4 minutes searing plus oven time.
+The total cooking time for a medium-rare 1 inch filet with a 400° oven is about 9-11 minutes—about 4 minutes searing plus oven time.
 Don't forget to add 5-8 minutes of rest time in addition to cooking time.

 - Rare—cold red center(125°-130°)—4-minute sear and 4-5 minutes oven time for about 8-9 minutes total cooking time.
 Please see the caution below for rare.

 - Medium rare—warm red and soft center(130°-135°)—4-minute sear and 5-7 minutes oven time for about 9-11 minutes total cooking time.